sdbaner/lemon-devops-excercise/SOLUTIONS.md

 ```

+# Problem statement 2
-# Terraform
+Create infrastructure with Terraform

 - Terraform folder creates EKS on AWS using Terraform.
 - The setup uses terraform modules for AWS VPC , EKS and ALB (to be defined)
-- Github action for manually deploying the infrastructure
+- Github action for manually(for now) deploying the infrastructure

 ## Best practices